You don't need to visit Yosemite, Iceland, or Patagonia to create stunning landscape photographs.

 This front-to-back journey creates dimension on a two-dimensional surface.
 It transforms a "picture of mountains" into an experience of space.

 In practice: Before pressing the shutter, identify three zones in your composition: something close, something in the middle, and something far away.
+Strong foreground interest is often what separates a forgettable shot from one that pulls viewers in.
 If any zone is empty, your image risks looking flat.

 Principle 2: Light Transforms Everything